vyomasystems-lab/challenges-dheec/level1_design1/Readme.md

 Design Bug
 Based on the above test input and analysing the design, we see the following

+Test Scenario
+Test Inputs: sel = 31
+Expected Output: out = inp31
+Observed Output in the DUT dut.out= NULL
+Error:mux contains no object named inp31
+Output mismatches for the above inputs proving that there is a design bug

+Design Bug
- For 5 bit 'select' lines there should be 32 input lines.
+Based on the above test input and analysing the design, we see the following For 5 bit 'select' lines there should be 32 input lines.